ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Displays the lyric*lessness* status of a song.
 This is to track whether we’ve officially given up on our lyric search for a song.

+###
+TODO: If you would like to check your progress, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat).
+It does generate a log file (```lyric-subtitle-compliance.log```) if you are curious to track your progress over time.

 </details>